Applications for Fall 2022 Entry are Now Open.

-Following in-person interviews, regional selection teams recommend shortlisted candidates to the Nominations Committee of the NCC.
+Following in-person interviews in January/February, regional selection teams recommend shortlisted candidates to the Nominations Committee of the NCC.

 Candidates who are recommended by their regional team to be considered for a place at UWC will be contacted by the NCC in February/March.
 The recipients of provincial/territorial scholarship awards will be notified and their nominations will be submitted to the UWC they will attend.
 Other finalist candidates will be asked to provide their school preferences as well as the information needed to conduct a financial assessment.
 (If they are opting to apply for financial aid.)

 When the NCC matches a shortlisted applicant with a place at a UWC school and the details of the offer are finalized, a nominations agreement is prepared and signed by the NCC and the nominee’s family.
 The NCC sends a formal nomination to the UWC and the final decision is in their hands.
 At this point, nominations are usually confirmed by the Colleges in 2-8 weeks, but admission is not final until the school has indicated their acceptance.